Hanf number of the first stability cardinal in AECs: Introduction

 This paper was written while the author was working on a Ph.D. under the direction of Rami Grossberg at Carnegie Mellon University and we would like to thank Prof. Grossberg for his guidance and assistance in my research in general and in this work in particular.
+We also thank John Baldwin, Hanif Cheung, Marcos Mazari-Armida and Wentao Yang for useful comments.